ajlukasiewicz/OCH_git_workshop/README.md

 **Repository**: Directory containing all of your tracked files with associated version history.
 Also referred to as a **repo**.

+## Dont have GitHub or Git on your device?
+If you do not have GitHub, setting up your account and downloading git is easy.
+For detailed instructions on setup [click here](https://docs.github.com/en/github/getting-started-with-github/set-up-git)
+1. Go to [github.com](https://github.com) and set up an account
+2. Download and install git for your OS
+3. Open your terminal and configure your local git with your github account info:
+  `git config --global user.name "John Doe"`
+  `git config --global user.email johndoe@example.com`

+   *Note: username and password logins are being depreciated by GitHub in August 2021, but logging in with an SSH key is not.
+[See the GitHub guide to setting up your ssh key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

 ## Setting up your first GitHub repo on a solo project
+This section assumes you already have git installed.

 There are two approaches to initializing a repo on GitHub:
 1. From scratch on your GitHub webpage